Home Warranty Payout Limits: How Much Will They Actually Pay?

 See what plans you qualify for in less than 2 minutes

-A home warranty sounds like a safety net — but how far does it actually stretch?
+A home warranty sounds like a safety net, but how far does it actually stretch?
 Most homeowners don't realize that every plan comes with coverage caps that can leave you paying thousands out of pocket, even on an approved claim.
-Understanding home warranty payout limits before you sign is one of the smartest financial moves you can make as a homeowner.
+With Consumer Reports finding that nearly 44% of home warranty holders have had a claim denied or only partially paid, understanding payout limits before you sign is one of the smartest financial moves you can make as a homeowner.

-In this guide, you'll learn exactly how per-item caps and annual aggregate limits work, what typical payouts look like for major systems and appliances, and which companies offer the most generous coverage.
-We'll also walk through real examples of when homeowners get stuck paying the difference — and how to evaluate whether a policy's limits actually make it worth the cost.
+In this 2026 guide, you'll learn exactly how per-item caps and annual aggregate limits work, what typical payouts look like for major systems and appliances, and which companies offer the most generous coverage.
+We'll also walk through real examples of when homeowners get stuck paying the difference, plus the new consumer protections (like Texas's RSC Ombudsman) that can help when caps fall short.

 Key Pinch Points